p0w3er0ff/Get-remote-smb-shell/README.md

 ## 0x3 ##
 there are four ways to execute commands:

-0, execute the remote CMD command (All of this can be customized in the source file)
+0. Execute the remote CMD command (All of this can be customized in the source file)
 1. Execute nc.exe (bind shell)
 2. Execute MSF bind shell
 3. Execute MSF reverse shell